 Tomatoes are a rich source of the antioxidant lycopene.
 Lycopene is a wonderful antioxidant, important for cardiovascular and bone health.
 Basil has exhibited protective effects against DNA damage, is anti-bacterial and anti-inflammatory.
 Like tomatoes, it also contains cardio-protective nutrients.

-2 teaspoons red wine vinegar
+- 2 tsp red wine vinegar

-Sea salt and freshly ground black pepper, to taste
+- Sea salt and freshly ground black pepper -to taste

 - Halve your tomatoes lengthways and remove most of the seeds with a spoon.

 - With the flat side down, dice the tomatoes (approx. 1cm dice), with a sharp or serrated knife as you don't want to mush the tomatoes and place in a large bowl.

 - Tear or finely dice your basil leaves and add to the tomatoes.

 - Stir in the olive oil, vinegar and season well.
 Set aside.

 - Heat a char-grill on your stovetop or BBQ.